Comet C/2025 A6 (Lemmon) -A return of an Anglo-Saxon comet?

 A plan of the matched direction of the photographs taken by Opie numbered 1-3

-From matching the photographs old to modern I was able to make a plan of the directions that the Opie images were taken in: The plan below it is as follows:
+From matching the photographs old to modern I was able to make a plan of the directions which the Opie images were taken: The plan below is as follows:

 R = Rabbit stone